Skip to main content

 Deduplication and merging

 If the same fact appears in multiple episodes, Membase merges them.
-When information conflicts (e.g., you changed a preference), the latest data takes priority.
+When new information contradicts an existing memory, the latest data takes priority.

 The result is a continuously growing knowledge graph where entities, relationships, and episodes are all interconnected.